Joseph-Alp/Chem-308-Portfolio/Master1.md

 during [Week 1](/MLW1.md) of this course.
 This concept was taken a step further by looking at [three dimentional space](/MLW4.md) (x,y,z) as a basis set for vectors in a PIB.

 Thus, several assumptions must be made inorder to interchange bases when taking the inner product:
-* Wave functions and other quantum states can be represented as vectors in complex  space
 * Quantum superpositions can be described as vector sums of their constituent states
 * Measurements are associated with their linear operators (observables) on the space of quantum states
 * We normalize our wave functions in order to ensure a 100% possibility of determining the properties of our particle